 What if the real complexity of BI migrations lies in the sources?

-In any data visualization solution migration project, we tend to think that the main pitfall lies in the change of tool.
-Yes, but "not only" 😊 !
+In any data visualization solution migration project, we tend to think that the main obstacle lies in changing tools.
+Yes, but "not only" 😊!

-Moving from SAP Business Objects to Looker, for example, could be a matter of “translating” dashboards and the semantic layer.
+Moving from SAP Business Objects to Looker, for example, could be a matter of "translating" dashboards and semantic layers.

 We know how to do it very well 👇.